Thursday 18 July 2019

 • Addendum; Bicycle bottle generator experiments using a stepper motor salvaged from a printer,

-• Blog; Electronics project that can take and provide more power at higher bike speed with good efficiency when required for battery charging and powering other devices.
+• Blog; Electronics project that can take more power at higher bike speed with good efficiency when required for battery charging and powering other devices.
+Using a configured or learnt strategy or controlled by the cyclist.

 The Dynohub pictured above;

 The dynamo - feels dirty but does not feel like there is any internal rubbing.
-Turning the dynamo is definitely lumpy as would be expected as the poles line up but the magnetic force is quite high - which could mean the winding is shorted and/or the magnet is in a very good state of magnetism.
+Turning the dynamo is definitely lumpy, called detent force, as would be expected as the poles line up but the magnetic force is quite high - which could mean the winding is shorted and/or the magnet is in a very good state of magnetism.

 Once the terminals were tightened there was good continuity.
 Shorting the contacts will make the magnet detent force stronger (harder to overcome) as should happen and indicates that the winding is not shorted.
 That is as far as I can tell over the friction from internal dirt at first but now that everything is put back together properly, lubricated the hub runs fine and appears to be in good order.